 Time resolution is set by the VLBI correlator accumulation time.
 At the VLBA correlator it will be 1 or 2 seconds for most projects, although a minimum accumulation time of 131 milliseconds will be available for special projects.
-Pulsar gating is planned for the VLBA correlator but an estimate of its implementation date is not currently available.
+Pulsar gating is planned for the VLBA correlator but implementation is not expected until 1995.